 Special equipment: brick covered with aluminum foil

 In a medium saucepan, add the butter and set over medium heat.
 Allow the butter to melt, and then sprinkle with the flour and stir with a whisk.
 Cook over low heat until the butter and flour combine into a mixture like wet sand.
 Once combined, stir for 1 to 2 minutes to cook the flour (but without adding color).
 Pour in the milk slowly as you whisk to combine.
 Continue stirring until the mixture thickens up, 3 to 4 minutes.
 Add the salt, nutmeg and cheese and stir until the cheese has melted and the mixture is smooth.
 Set aside and keep warm until ready to use.
-Yield: 1 cup."Donkey" Sauce:
+Yield: 1 cup.

 Mix the mayonnaise, roasted garlic, mustard, Worcestershire, salt and pepper together until smooth.
 Yield: about 1 cup.